Kintobor1370/Euler-_Solver_-OpenMP-/README.md

 \
 HOW TO EXECUTE THE CODE:

-1. Launch command promt from the folder containing the programs.
+1. Launch the command prompt from the folder containing the programs.
 2. Input the following lines:
 ```
 g++ Solver.cpp -fopenmp -O3